prototypefund/Digital_Bargeld-docs/anastasis.rst

 Security question (qa)
 ^^^^^^^^^^^^^^^^^^^^^^

 Asks the user a security question.
 The user sends back a hash over the answer.
-If the hash value matches with the one the server is expecting, the server answers with the requested encrypted key share
+If the hash value matches with the one the server is expecting, the server answers with the requested encrypted key share.
+A different hash function over the same security answer is used to provide **optional data** for the decryption of the (encrypted) **key share**.
-FIXME: details!

 Post-Indent (post)